Toronto Community Hep C Program

 The TCHCP provides community based Hep C education, testing, treatment and support for people who have faced barriers to accessing mainstream health care.
 We aim to improve people’s quality of life by reducing the barriers and stigma for people living with Hepatitis C, providing equitable access to comprehensive care and services, strengthening the capacity of people with lived experience of HCV to self-advocate, and creating a sustainable program in order to build a healthy community.

 The program comprises a team of health professionals dedicated to providing client-centred care for people with Hep C, including Primary Care Doctors, Nurses, Counsellors, Outreach Workers and Educators.

 Hep C Treatment Groups

-After completing an intake, the program offers treatment groups at three different sites: South Riverdale Community Health Centre, Regent Park Community Health Centre, and Sherbourne Health Centre.
+After completing an intake, the program offers treatment groups at three different sites: South Riverdale Community Health Centre, Regent Park Community Health Centre, and Sherbourne Health.
 If you are interested in joining these groups, please talk with your health care provider.

 Hep C Continuing Care

 This program group is for people who are not in a treatment group because they have completed treatment, have been taken off treatment or are not eligible for treatment.